RISC OS

-Between 1987 and 1998, RISC OS was included in every ARM-based Acorn computer model, including the Acorn Archimedes line, Acorn's R line (with RISC iX as a dual-boot option), RiscPC, A7000, and prototype models such as the Acorn NewsPad and Phoebe computer.
-A version of the OS, named NCOS, was used in Oracle Corporation's Network Computer and compatible systems.
+RISC OS is a modular operating system and takes its name from the reduced instruction set computer (RISC) architecture it supports.
+It incorporates a graphical user interface and a windowing system.
+Between 1987 and 1998, RISC OS shipped with every ARM-based Acorn computer including the Archimedes line, Acorn's R line (with RISC iX as a dual-boot option), RiscPC, A7000, and prototype models such as the Acorn NewsPad and Phoebe computer.
+A version of the OS, named NCOS, was used in Oracle's Network Computer and compatible systems.